pawatsethaput/OpenBank/OAuth-1.0-Server.md

               oauth_timestamp="1318467427",<br />
               oauth_version="1.0"<br />

 Like the step 1, a successful response contains the oauth_token & oauth_token_secret and they should be stored and used for future authenticated requests to the OBP API.

+The application can know use the access token to access to protected resources.

 # Signature :
 According to the [section-3.4](http://tools.ietf.org/html/rfc5849#section-3.4) in the OAuth 1.0 protocol specification the signature computation is done following theses steps :